khoicodesthings/LocalImageGenAI/README.md

 ## Prerequisites/Assumptions I will make about you

 - **Operating System:** Windows/Linux/Mac
-- **GPU:** NVIDIA GPU with at least 4GB VRAM (higher VRAM recommended for larger models)
+- **GPU:** Either your system has a dedicated NVIDIA GPU with at least 8GB VRAM (higher VRAM recommended for larger models) OR you know how to get access to a virtual machine with similar specs (either through [Google Cloud](https://cloud.google.com/gpu) or [runpod](https://www.runpod.io/))
 - **Drivers:** Ensure you have the latest NVIDIA drivers installed
-- **Software Requirements:**
+- **Some Other Requirements:**
   - Python 3.10 or higher
   - Git
   - CUDA (for NVIDIA GPUs)

 ## Installation

-This is how I do it, there are other ways to do it on A1111's repo
+This is how I do it on both Windows and Linux.
+The A1111's repo has very detailed instructions on how to install on different operating systems.

 ### 1. Clone the Repository
 ```sh